manvimadandotai/Becoming-ML_engineer/README.md

 # Becoming-ML_engineer
 This repository documents my journey to become a Machine Learning Engineer.
 It contains the list of projects undertaken, books read, courses pursued and almost everything I did in the process.
-So follow along or diverge to you own path, wither way, I believe this will add value to any data professional / enthusiast.
+So follow along or diverge to you own path, either way, I believe this will add value to any data professional / enthusiast.

 # Projects
 * Finding Patterns in chaos - [Market Basket Analysis](https://github.com/manvimadan12/Market-Basket-Analysis)